emb-riscv/specs-markdown/exceptions-and-interrupts.md

 The floating point registers are not saved by devices that do not implement the F or D extentions and do not have the `ctrl.fpena` bit set.

+To reduce latency, in parallel with saving the registers, the address of the exception/interrupt handler is fetched from the vector table.

 After saving the context stack:

+- the `handler` bit in the `status` is set, to mark the handler-mode
-- the `ra` register is adjust to a special pattern that is illegal as a return address, to instruct the core to return from the interrupt/exception
+- the `ra` register is adjusted to a special pattern that is illegal as a return address
-- the status register that identifies the curent mode is set to thread-mode.
+- the `pc` register is loaded with the handler address; this is

 The special pattern is an 'all-1' for the given xlen.

+When the C/C++ function returns, it'll load `pc` with the specail return address in `ra`.
+This will trigger the exception return mechanism, which will pop the context from the stack and return from the interrupt/exception.